PRESS ESC TO CLOSE

 Put ingredients into a blender or food processor and puree.
 Pour the mixture into an ice cube tray and freeze.

-If it’s too hot to think about “cooking,” you can buy dog-friendly ice cream at your local pet food store.
+If it’s too hot to think about “cooking,” you can buy dog-friendly

-Frozen Dog Toys
+Frozen Dog Toys Make Playtime Refreshing

 Image credit: Nylabone

 If you have a dog who lives to play, keep him cool with an ice-filled toy.
-Try the Chill and Chew dog yoy, which can be filled with water or a spreadable, tasty treat, like peanut butter, and popped in the freezer.
-With a chicken flavor in the bone, your dog will enjoy the taste as it thaws.
-Great for cleaning teeth and mental stimulation.
-Price starts at $11.89.
+Try the Chill and Chew dog toy, which can be filled with water and popped in the freezer.
+There are also “treat pockets” to add spreadable food, like peanut butter or pumpkin.
+Plus, they are soft enough for puppies or senior dogs.

-Portable Water Bowls
+Portable Water Bowls Provides Hydration on the Go

 Whenever you take your dog out for a walk in hot weather, bring along a portable water bowl.
 A hot, panting dog can become dehydrated quickly, so look for shade and offer plenty of drinks on your daily walks.